cloud-carbon-footprint/ccf-backstage-plugin/.changeset/small-windows-explain.md

 "plugin-cloud-carbon-footprint-frontend": patch
 ---

-Initial versioning for frontend and backend packages
+Initial versioning for the frontend and backend packages